syncfusion-content/ej2-dropdown-docs/ej2-javascript/drop-down-list/virtual-scroll.md

 ## Binding Remote data

 The DropDownList supports retrieval of data from remote data services with the help of `DataManager` component.
+When using remote data, it initially fetches all the data from the server, triggering the `actionBegin` and `actionComplete` events, and then stores the data locally.
+During virtual scrolling, additional data is retrieved from the locally stored data, triggering the `actionBegin` and `actionComplete` events at that time as well.

 The following sample displays the OrderId from the `Orders` Data Service.